gcarlom/mastermind/README.md

 ### Set up the development environment
 - Download/ clone the repository
-- import the project in your IDE
+- Import the project in your IDE
-- Make your changes
+- Make changes
 - Deploy on a web application server

-Using Gradle v.2.6

-**Running / Testing the application locally**
+##Running / Testing the application locally

 Using Gradle 2.6
 ```
 gradle jettyRun
 ```
-Deploys the application on localhost (Jetty), start the server
+Deploys the application on localhost, start the server (jetty)

+  - or -

 ```
 gradle jettyRunWar
 ```
 same as above but also creates the WAR file

-You can see the appliaction opening your browser at the URL http://localhost:8080/mastermind/
+Open your browser at the URL
+http://localhost:8080/mastermind/